robindrost/docs-1/docs/ios-sdk.md

 `currentTime - targetLatency`

 In other words, IOS SDK players behave always in sync once initialized, meaning if audio packages or video frames are received later then their presentation timestamps due the network connections, they will be ignored or played back in a faster rate by the player.

-## Error Handling

-To be updated with recovery options implementation in v 1.0.0

 ## Player Fitting